ayushi-uwc/elo-benchmark-mathematical-reasoning/README.md

 Our evaluation framework operates through an iterative tournament structure where models participate in head-to-head competitions across dynamically generated clinical reasoning tasks.
 The choice of clinical reasoning as our evaluation domain stems from its requirement for complex multi-step reasoning, integration of diverse information sources, and clear performance criteria that can be objectively assessed.

 The tournament employs a Swiss-style pairing system that ensures fair competition by matching models with similar skill levels while preventing repeated matchups.
-This approach maximizes the information gained from each comparison while maintaining statistical validity.
 Models are stratified into performance bands based on their current Elo ratings, with pairings selected to minimize rating differences within acceptable bounds (typically 50-100 Elo points).

-### Dynamic Challenge Generation Protocol
+### Dynamic Challenge Generation

 Unlike static benchmarks, UNER generates novel evaluation challenges through a peer-driven process.
-The top-performing models (typically the upper quartile by raw Elo rating) serve as challenge generators, creating both clinical case scenarios and associated questions.
+The top-performing models serve as challenge generators, creating both clinical case scenarios and associated questions.
 This approach ensures that evaluation content remains current and challenging, as the most capable models are responsible for creating tests that push the boundaries of the field.

-The challenge generation process follows a two-stage protocol.
-First, selected models generate detailed clinical vignettes that present complex diagnostic scenarios without revealing the underlying pathology.
-These cases are designed to mirror real-world clinical presentations with multiple competing hypotheses and subtle diagnostic clues.
-Second, a different set of high-performing models formulate questions based on these cases, focusing on clinical reasoning rather than procedural knowledge.

-Quality control mechanisms ensure that generated content meets rigorous standards.
-Each case and question undergoes committee review by multiple models, with an 80% approval threshold required for inclusion in the tournament.
-This peer review process filters out low-quality, biased, or inappropriate content while maintaining the dynamic nature of the evaluation.
+The challenge generation follows a two-stage protocol: first, selected models generate detailed clinical vignettes that present complex diagnostic scenarios; second, a different set of high-performing models formulate questions based on these cases.
+Quality control mechanisms ensure that generated content meets rigorous standards through committee review with an 80% approval threshold.

-### Response Collection and Standardization

-All model responses are collected under standardized conditions to ensure fair comparison.
-Decoding parameters are fixed across all models (temperature=0.7, max_tokens=1000) to minimize variability due to generation settings.
-Comprehensive telemetry captures not only the response content but also detailed cost metrics including input tokens, output tokens, API latency, and monetary costs based on current provider pricing.

-Response processing includes automated filtering to remove artifacts and ensure clean evaluation.
-XML tags and other non-content elements are stripped from responses before evaluation.
-This preprocessing step ensures that judges evaluate only the substantive clinical reasoning rather than formatting differences between models.

 ### Peer Evaluation Framework

-The evaluation of model responses employs a peer-judging system where models assess each other's performance.
-Judge selection follows a careful protocol to ensure both competence and fairness.
-Only high-performing models (typically those in the top half by raw Elo rating) serve as judges, and models are excluded from judging their own matches.
+The evaluation employs a peer-judging system where models assess each other's performance.
+Judge selection follows a careful protocol to ensure both competence and fairness - only high-performing models serve as judges, and models are excluded from judging their own matches.
 This creates a meritocratic evaluation system where the most capable models have the greatest influence on ratings.

-Judges receive standardized prompts that present both responses anonymously along with the original case and question.
-The evaluation framework emphasizes clinical accuracy, reasoning quality, and evidence-based recommendations.
-Judges must provide detailed reasoning for their decisions and conclude with an explicit verdict using a standardized format.
-This requirement ensures that judgments are based on substantive analysis rather than superficial preferences.

 The aggregation of judge votes employs a sophisticated weighting scheme based on judge competence.
 Rather than treating all judges equally, votes are weighted using a softmax function over judge Elo ratings.
 This approach gives greater influence to more capable judges while still incorporating diverse perspectives.
-The temperature parameter (τ=300) controls the concentration of weights, balancing between pure meritocracy and democratic input.

 ### Dual-Track Rating System

 UNER maintains two parallel Elo rating systems that capture different aspects of model performance.
 The raw performance rating reflects pure quality based on judge evaluations, while the cost-adjusted rating incorporates computational efficiency.
 This dual-track approach recognizes that practical model deployment requires balancing performance against resource constraints.

 The cost adjustment mechanism applies an exponential penalty based on relative computational costs between competing models.
-Models that achieve similar performance at lower cost receive higher cost-adjusted ratings, reflecting their superior efficiency.
-The cost sensitivity parameter (τc=0.05) is calibrated to provide meaningful differentiation without overwhelming quality considerations.

 Both rating systems employ the standard Elo update formula with a K-factor of 32, providing appropriate learning rates for convergence.
-The mathematical properties of Elo ratings ensure that the system converges to accurate skill estimates as the number of matches increases, with rating uncertainty decreasing proportionally to the square root of match count.

-### Statistical Validation and Convergence
+### Statistical Validation and Data Integrity

 The framework incorporates rigorous statistical validation to ensure reliable results.
 Rating uncertainty is tracked and reported, with confidence intervals calculated based on the number of matches played.
-Inter-judge agreement is monitored as a quality metric, with higher-rated judges showing greater consistency in their evaluations.

 Convergence analysis demonstrates that the system achieves stable rankings after approximately 40-50 matches per model.
-Bootstrap resampling with 1000 iterations provides robust confidence intervals for performance comparisons.
-Effect sizes are calculated using Cohen's d to quantify the practical significance of rating differences beyond statistical significance.

-### Data Integrity and Reproducibility

 All tournament data is logged to an immutable database with complete audit trails.
 Every match includes detailed records of the case, question, responses, judge evaluations, and rating updates.
 This comprehensive logging enables post-hoc analysis, reproducibility studies, and system debugging.

-The logging system captures not only final results but also intermediate states, allowing researchers to trace the evolution of ratings over time and analyze the impact of different system parameters.
-Version control of prompts, evaluation criteria, and algorithmic parameters ensures that results can be reproduced and compared across different experimental conditions.

 ## 🧮 Mathematical Framework